chinapedia/wikipedia.abstract.en/Page/Geography_of_Trinidad_and_Tobago.md

-td-map.gif TRINIDAD AND TOBAGO is an archipelagic republic in the southern Caribbean between the Caribbean Sea and the North Atlantic Ocean, northeast of Venezuela.
+TRINIDAD AND TOBAGO is an archipelagic republic in the southern Caribbean between the Caribbean Sea and the North Atlantic Ocean, northeast of Venezuela.
 They are southeasterly islands of the Lesser Antilles, Monos, Huevos, Gaspar Grande (or Gasparee), Little Tobago, and St. Giles Island.
 Trinidad is off the northeast coast of Venezuela and south of the Grenadines.
 The island measures in area (comprising 93.0% of the country's total area) with an average length of and an average width of .
 The island appears rectangular in shape with three projecting peninsular corners.
 Tobago is northeast of Trinidad and measures about in area, or 5.8% of the country's area, in length and at its greatest width.
 The island is cigar-shaped in appearance, with a northeast-southwest alignment.

 Physical geography